+Model Number

+Serial Number

-Model Number Dealer Phone
+Dealer Phone

-Keep this book and the sales slip together in a safe place for future reference.
+Keep this book and the sales slip together for future reference.
 It is important for you to save your sales receipt showing the date of purchase.
-Proof of purchase will assure you of in-warranty service.
+Proof of purchase will assure you of inwarranty service.